What is the most unsafe food for rabbits? What foods can kill rabbits?

 Tomato leaves and plants are toxic to rabbits.

-Even the fruits contain a lot of sugar that can be harmful to your bunny if they are having a lot of sugary fruits.
+Even tomato fruit contains a lot of sugar that can be harmful to your bunny if they are having a lot of sugary fruits.

 However, a small amount of tomato should be fine as a treat.
-Just leave the leaves!
+Just leave the leaves and remove the stalk.

 Potatoes, as a whole, are bad for rabbits.